dannisse/Valentines-Day-Error-Message/README.md

 <!-- ABOUT THE PROJECT -->
 # About The Project
 This is a fun valentines day prank you can send to your loved ones, done in VBSript.
 It will pop up as an "error box" or "error message".
-I made this as an effort to try to learn more about VBScript.
-My boyfriend and I are long distance (he's in the Navy), and since we both have Computer Science degrees, I thought why not send this to him— he'll appreciate it, hopefully.
-Because how simple my script is, and how painfully obvious that it was made by a beginner in VBScript, feel free to edit it and utilize it as you wish.
-This only works on WindowsOS.
-More information below.
+This VBScript is a lighthearted Valentine's Day prank that you can play on your loved ones.
+It's a simple way to add some fun to the occasion.

 ## Built With
 ![vbs-shield] <br>